Garōden: Film

 A feature film adaptation directed by Masato Sasaki premiered on January 25, 1995.

 Video games

 Two video games based on Keisuke Itagaki's manga adaptation, published by Entertainment Software Publishing (ESP), were released for the PlayStation 2.
 The first game, Garōden Breakdown, was released on November 17, 2005, and the second, Garōden: Breakblow – Fist or Twist, was released on March 15, 2007.

 Original net animation

 An original net animation (ONA) adaptation, titled Garouden: The Way of the Lone Wolf, animated by NAZ and produced by Netflix, premiered worldwide on the platform on May 23, 2024.
-It is directed by Atsushi Ikariya, with Daisuke Mataga serving as assistant director, and Sadayuki Murai as script writer.
-Ikariya is also designing the characters with Momoko Kawai.
-The music is composed by Takeshi Ueda.
+It was directed by Atsushi Ikariya, with Daisuke Mataga serving as assistant director, and Sadayuki Murai as script writer.
+Ikariya also designed the characters with Momoko Kawai.
+The music was composed by Takeshi Ueda.
 Ueda, credited as his music project AA=, performed the opening theme song "Fight & Pride", and the ending theme song "Cry Boy".